GaloisInc/mctrace/docs/README-release.md

     produce columnar outputs and filter columns. `extractor.py --help` should detail these options.

--   The table below list a few other binaries for PowerPC and X86-64 as well some example probes to instrument each with.
+-   The table below lists a few other binaries for PowerPC and X86-64 as well some example probes to instrument each with.
 Note that many other combinations of example programs and probes can work together; the full list of combinations can be found in the [tests `Makefile`](../mctrace/tests/full/Makefile).